Rainmire/javatextstory/readme.txt

+A text reader that compiles a text file written in a particular syntax to generate an interactive branching story.
-Java version of textstory.
-Similar input syntax.
-Use "test.txt" as example.
+Java version of textstory, with similar input syntax.
+Use "test.txt" as example input and run.
+The rest is very straightfoward.

 [[paragraph<<choice~num|choice~num>>]]	'|' is optional